wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.6
 Stable Tag: 6.7.3

-Adds HTML header tags for Google Search and Social Sharing.
-An essential plugin for every WordPress website!
+Adds HTML header tags for better Google Search results and Social Sharing.
+An essential plugin for every WordPress website.

 == Description ==